THAT GUY: What-If Guy

 I suspect What-If Guy is trying to find that perfect technique that works in all situations, the simplest solution to a complex answer.
 What-If Guy doesn't accept that it doesn't exist.

 It's not like it's rare to encounter a What-If Guy.
-Of all of the "THAT GUY" types I've covered on this blog (read them all with the label "THAT GUY" in the sidebar), What-If Guy might be the single most common one of all.
+Of all of the "THAT GUY" types I've covered on this blog, What-If Guy might be the single most common one of all.
 There's almost always at least one in a room, isn't there?

 The worst version of What-If Guy will take the answer of "We'd do something different, but we're working on this right now" as being evasive, and then judge whatever is being shown as ineffective.
 That kind of What-If Guy may end up flitting from school to school, art to art, never reaching the depths of any style (and thus, never getting to the REAL answers to his questions).
 The very worst What-If Guy ends up making up his own style to answer his questions.